Sethispr/blairpng/README.md

 ## Blair Studio v0.5.0 (Website)

-Cardmakers can also use [Blair Studio](https://blairstudio.pages.dev/) to automatically compress PNGs directly in your browser.
+Cardmakers can also use [Blair Studio](https://blairstudio.pages.dev/) to automatically compress PNGs when submitting cards and all directly in your browser.

-Blair Studio uses the same oxipng optimization (level 6) when you frame and submit cards to our Discord #content channel, no installing is needed.
+Blair Studio uses the same oxipng optimization (level 6) when you frame and submit cards to our Discord #content channel, no rust installation is needed.

 ## Installation (if using the cli)